kristiaan67/ml-zoomcamp/midterm-project/README.md

 To setup the pipenv environment on the local computer run:

-    pip --no-cache-dir install pipenv (in pipenv is not installed yet)
+    pip --no-cache-dir install pipenv (if pipenv is not installed yet)

     pipenv install